saifx19/saifx19-llama-2-financial-news-summarization/README.md

 # Financial News Summarization with Fine-Tuned LLaMA Model

-This repository contains a notebook for fine-tuning the LLaMA model to summarize financial news articles and analyze their impact on stock markets and sectors.
+This repository contains a notebook for fine-tuning the LLaMA model to summarize financial news articles and analyze their impact on stock markets and specific sectors.

 ## Overview